Navya-Rawat999/Blockchain-App-For-Farmers/Frontend/README.md

-# ProduceChain - Plain HTML/CSS/JS Frontend
+# ProduceChain - Express.js Frontend

-A simple, no-framework frontend for the ProduceChain blockchain application.
+A Node.js Express frontend for the ProduceChain blockchain application with ES modules and axios.

 ## 📁 File Structure